 Creative Industries: Find out more here

-The BFC recommends that businesses in the industry undertake a full analysis of their operations and prepare as much as possible for any outcome.
 It is important that businesses take a proactive approach to understanding the implications, particularly as the potential impacts, delays and increased costs may be incurred across the supply chain.

 Whilst every effort has been made to ensure that the information is as full and as up to date as possible this is a fast-moving situation and we recommend that businesses read Government guidelines (gov.uk/transition) that are constantly being updated and seek their own independent advice in preparation.